jackdesert/grapevine/README.md

 ### Bill

-Bill uses CTRL-T in firofox on his Ubuntu laptop and types in 'grapevine.company.com'.
+Bill uses CTRL-T in firefox on his Ubuntu laptop and types in 'grapevine.company.com'.
 Th sees theree new entries.
 The fourth entry is highlighted, but he's already read it.
 He smartly hits the up-arrow key, and the next up the list highlights and displays its contents.

 Five seconds later, he keys through the rest, settling finally on hte first one.
 He reads it carefully, then CTRL-W closes the tab.